Voltaic314/Nature-Poster/README.md

 - Video of a fish and a turtle near coral
   ![Fish and turtle under the sea](/documentation-images/example-video-post.png)

 The posts include a short, simple description of the image or video and a URL link to the original content source.
-All images and videos are sourced exclusively from Pexels, a copyright-free site for high resolution stock media.
+All images and videos are sourced exclusively from Pexels, a royalty free site for high resolution stock media.

 ## **How does it work?**

 Nature Poster searches for and retrieves photos/videos via GET requests to the Pexels API.
-The reqest parameters are configured so that the API returns 15 photos/videos that consitute a single page's worth of results, and the bot can access further pages if no result from the initial batch converts to a successful Facebook post.
+The request parameters are configured so that the API returns 15 photos/videos that consitute a single page's worth of results, and the bot can access further pages if no result from the initial batch converts to a successful Facebook post.

 The bot randomly selects a search term from a list of nature-related terms in a SQLite3 table named _Photo_Search_Terms_.